Coronavirus: UK doctors urge shorter gap between vaccine doses | DW | 23.01.2021

 But BioNTech and Pfizer say they haven't tested the efficacy of its vaccine after such a long gap and recommend a shorter period between the shots.

-The World Health Organization (WHO) said the second dose of the BioNTech-Pfizer vaccine could be given after six weeks, but only "in exceptional circumstances."
+The World Health Organization has said the second dose of the BioNTech-Pfizer vaccine could be given after six weeks, but only "in exceptional circumstances."

 The British government and health officials are prioritizing first doses of COVID-19 vaccines in a bid to give as many people as possible some initial protection.